benjaminweymouth/AWS_API_RDS_Docker/README.md

 Our Front End allows for 5 CRUD operations: get, getbyid, put, post and delete.
 Each controller implements these 5 operations.
 Our solution file has 3 sections: the Front End, the Class Library and the API Client

-# Both our Front End and our API Client are deployed on AWS Elastic Beanstalk
+Both our Front End and our API Client are deployed on AWS Elastic Beanstalk

 ![image](https://user-images.githubusercontent.com/47256041/168895843-e2db81b6-8b61-403e-b444-a752de5cc643.png)

+# Futher Information (ppt / slide deck)

+For further information on this project please peruse our slide deck.